'I will sing praise to Thee in the sight of the angels: I will worship towards thy holy temple'

 These movements are mirrored in the initial reading of the Gospel passage, the period of quiet meditation to ponder the reading, the time of prayerful response, and the opportunity to rest in God's presence and give thanks.

-Lectio Divina in the chaplaincy lasts for half an hour every Monday evening in term time.
-We meet in the Chapel, seated in a semi-circle around a simple crucifix and a lit candle.
+Lectio Divina in the Chaplaincy lasts for half an hour every Wednesday evening in term time.
+We meet in the Chaplaincy common room, seated in a semi-circle around a simple crucifix and a lit candle.

 We begin with an opening prayer; calling on the Holy Spirit, present within us and within the Scriptures, to speak to us.
 We make ourselves available to God, and to an encounter with him.